Learning Reasoning World Models for Parallel Code: Introduction

 In this work, we propose \textit{Parallel-Code World Models (PCWMs)}, reasoning large language models that emulate outcomes from analysis tools for parallel code.
 We show that this task is difficult without explicit reasoning supervision because of the complex causal dynamics in parallel execution.
 Consequently, we introduce a novel exploration and data-collection pipeline that gathers diverse parallel codes, tool outcomes, and reasoning traces, yielding a reasoning dataset for training parallel-code world models.

-The contributions of this paper are: (1) we introduce {Parallel-Code World Models (PCWMs)}, reasoning LLMs that emulate outcomes of tools relevant to parallel coding directly from source code; (2) we design a scalable exploration and data-collection pipeline spanning diverse domains, problems, and parallelization strategies, and we build datasets for two parallel-coding focused tools: \textit{ThreadSanitizer} for race detection and \textit{Caliper} for work-percentage profiling; (3) we show that emulating these tools is challenging without explicit reasoning supervision, and therefore collect hindsight chains of thought that causally connect source code to observed tool outcomes; (4) we empirically demonstrate that outcome-conditioned hindsight CoT supervision is crucial for effective world-model learning, outperforming base models and a priori CoT synthesis; and (5) we show that trained PCWMs can provide useful feedback for downstream bug-fixing, e.g., fixing data races, and produce noticeable gains on benchmark evaluations.
+The contributions of this paper are: (1) we introduce {Parallel-Code World Models (PCWMs)}, reasoning LLMs that emulate outcomes of tools relevant to parallel coding directly from source code; (2) we design a scalable exploration and data-collection pipeline spanning diverse domains, problems, and parallelization strategies, and we build datasets for two parallel-coding focused tools: \textit{ThreadSanitizer} for race detection and \textit{Caliper} for work-percentage profiling; (3) we show that emulating these tools is challenging without explicit reasoning supervision, and therefore collect chains of thought that causally connect source code to observed tool outcomes; and (4) we show that trained PCWMs can provide useful feedback for downstream bug-fixing, e.g., fixing data races, and produce noticeable gains on benchmark evaluations.